Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Experiments

 \subsection{Ablation Study and Extensions}

 The periodic kernels have been added due to the prior domain knowledge of our medical data sets.
-To see the effect of this, we performed ablation study using only exponential kernels and only periodic kernels.
+To see the effect of this, we performed an ablation study using only exponential kernels and only periodic kernels.
 The experiments are done on PhysioNet data sets with sepsis prediction as the target task.
-As the results summarized in Table \ref{table:2} shows, when any kinds of kernels are used, the model performs better than the vanilla Transformer.
-Comparing between exponential kernels and periodic kernels, the performance gain resulting from exponential kernels are more significant than periodic kernels.
+As the results summarized in Table \ref{table:2} show, the model performs better than the vanilla Transformer when any kernels are used.
+Comparing exponential kernels and periodic kernels, the performance gain resulting from exponential kernels is more significant than periodic kernels.

 We explored two types of additional extensions that can be applied to SAT-Transformer.
-First, to demonstrate compatibility of SAT-Transformer as a module with existing framework, we added Interpolation Network module defined in section 3.2.1 of \cite{shukla2019interpolationprediction} on top of our model.
-For comparison, we also trained vanilla transformer with Interpolation Network added on top.
+First, to demonstrate the compatibility of SAT-Transformer as a module with the existing framework, we added the Interpolation Network module defined in section 3.2.1 of \cite{shukla2019interpolationprediction} on top of our model.
+We also trained a vanilla transformer with an Interpolation Network added to the top for comparison.
 These experiments are done on PhysioNet data sets with sepsis prediction as the target task.
-As shown in Table \ref{table:3} both models with Interpolation Network gains additional performance as expected.
+As shown in Table \ref{table:3}, both models with Interpolation Network gain additional performance as expected.

-Second, because time series data can be highly diverse, kernels that depend on temporal feature can be beneficial.
-For example, in certain prediction tasks involving EHR data, length of the vital sequence can be a significant factor affecting performance of the prediction \cite{li2019tasp}.
+Second, because time series data can be highly diverse, kernels that depend on temporal features can be beneficial.
+For example, in certain prediction tasks involving EHR data, the length of the vital sequence can be a significant factor affecting the prediction performance \cite{li2019tasp}.
 Therefore, we designed temporal feature adaptive kernels that the learnable parameters $\alpha$ and $\beta$ from equation \ref{equation:6} and \ref{equation:7} can be adaptive.
-Specifically, $\alpha$ and $\beta$ are computed from linear model taking temporal features for each data point $\{v_t\}_{t=1}^T$ as an input.
-The temporal feature inputs are defined as vectors of mean, standard deviation, sequence length and average time interval $(\frac{t_T - t_1}{T})$.
-The experiments are done on every EHR data sets as presented in Table \ref{table:1} and the results are presented in Table \ref{table:4}.
-Using adaptive kernels, there are some minor improvements for some tasks but they are relatively inconsistent.
+Specifically, $\alpha$ and $\beta$ are computed from a linear model taking temporal features for each data point $\{v_t\}_{t=1}^T$ as an input.
+The temporal feature inputs are defined as vectors of mean, standard deviation, sequence length, and average time interval $(\frac{t_T - t_1}{T})$.
+The experiments are done on every EHR data set as presented in Table \ref{table:1}, and the results are presented in Table \ref{table:4}.
+There are some minor improvements for some tasks using adaptive kernels, but they are relatively inconsistent.